 Pirate enthusiasts can enjoy a once in a lifetime kind of stay on a 65-foot Pirate Ship that sits in the Mississippi River just a short drive from the Minneapolis-Saint Paul Airport.
 It comes complete with a gangplank as this is the real thing, complete with spider webs, dust and ladders, as the host notes.
-If it rains, the top deck will be wet, but at the same time, it’s not lacking amenities like the vessels of old, with central air, a fireplace, kitchen, TV with a DVD player and a shower/tub.
+It’s not lacking amenities, with central air, a fireplace, kitchen, TV with a DVD player and a shower/tub.
 There are kayaks and stand-up paddleboards for guests too.

 An idyllic retreat in what feels like the middle of nowhere yet it’s just a 15-minute drive from downtown Tupelo, you’ll enjoy views, views and more views from The Lakehouse Getaway.
 Fish from the pier in the 40-acre lake stocked with bass, bream and catfish while watching the wildlife go by, including mallards and deer.
 The cabin has two bedrooms and sleeps up to five, along with an outdoor charcoal grill, dishwasher, washer/dryer and multiple TVs, including one outside on the covered porch.